wwwizzarrdry/RoonQuasar/README.md

 # RoonQuasar
-Roon controller using Qusar and Electron
+Roon controller using Quasar and Electron